Some QCH Kahler surfaces with zero scalar curvature: Abstract

 \section{Abstract}

-{In this paper we prove that some well known K\"ahler surfaces with zero scalar curvature are QCH K\"ahler.
-We prove that family of generalized Taub-Nut K\"ahler surfaces parametrized by $k\in[-1,1]$ is of orthotoric type for $k\in(-1,1)$ and of Calabi type for $k\in\{-1,1\}$. }
+{In this paper we prove that some well-known K\"ahler surfaces with zero scalar curvature are QCH K\"ahler.
+We prove that the family of generalized Taub-NUT K\"ahler surfaces parameterized by $k\in[-1,1]$ is of orthotoric type for $k\in(-1,1)$ and of Calabi type for $k\in\{-1,1\}$ and the Burns metric is of Calabi type. }

 \subjclass[2010]{53C55,53C25,53B35}

 \keywords{K\"ahler surface, holomorphic sectional curvature, quasi constant holomorphic sectional curvature, QCH K\"ahler surface, orthotoric K\"ahler surface }

 {Institute of Mathematics\\ Cracow University of Technology\\ Warszawska 24\\ 31-155 Krak\`{o}w, POLAND.}